CubeRRT (CubeSat Radiometer Radio Frequency Interference Technology) Validation Mission

 The CubeRRT RFE (Radiometer Front-End) is designed to sweep from 6 to 40 GHz with a 1 GHz bandwidth being injected into the RDB.
 The radiometer is a single tunable superheterodyne receiver.
 At the front-end of the radiometer the RFE has a four-position switch to choose between the three helical antennas as well as a reference load for calibration.
 The RFE contains front-end wideband coaxial low noise amplifiers for pre-amplification.
 The RFE also contains a coupled wideband noise-source to for full internal calibration of the radiometer.
 The RFE achieves frequency tuning via a phased-locked oscillator (PLO) and sub-harmonic image rejection (IR) mixer.
 The design allows flexibility between choosing upper and lower side-bands to completely cover the 6 to 40 GHz regime.
 The architecture sacrificed radiometer performance to meet within the size, mass and power requirements of the 6U system.

-The RDB (Radiometer Digital Back-end ) of NASA is designed to digitize a 1 GHz bandwidth signal and perform advanced digital signal processing algorithms on an on-board FPGA for RFI mitigation.
+The RDB (Radiometer Digital Backend ) of NASA is designed to digitize a 1 GHz bandwidth signal and perform advanced digital signal processing algorithms on an on-board FPGA for RFI mitigation.
 The RDB ADC is capable of ingesting the IF signal produced by the RFE from 1-2 GHz aliased region.
 The FPGA proceeds to produce a 128 frequency spectra of the incoming signal using a front-end polyphase filter-bank.
 The output of the 128 channel spectra then undergoes gain adjustment to account for the non-uniform pass-band shape of the RFE signal.
 The higher order statistical moments of the data per channel are calculated (2nd and 4th moment) as a pre-cursor to RFI detection and mitigation.
 The second moment is uncalibrated power of the signal.
 The first RFI detection algorithm applied is a simple threshold detection algorithm across the spectra to detect frequency outliers.
 The second RFI detection algorithm is more advanced and uses the fourth and second moments to calculate kurtosis of the signal as a test of normality.
 Any signal that deviates from normality is flagged as being corrupted by RFI.
 The flags of the two algorithms are combined and the power in each frequency bin is summed to produce mitigated and unmitigated accumulated power.
 CubeRRT will downlink all 128 channels to verify performance of mitigated and unmitigated uncalibrated power outputs.
 Most of the thresholds, coefficients, gain-adjustment values within the RDB are updatable from the user perspective.
+Figure 6 shows the RFE and RDB subsystems mounted to a baseplate for integrated payload testing.

 3) "CubeRRT approved for launch," Feb.
 23, 2016, URL: https://ece.osu.edu/news/2016/02/cuberrt-approved-launch